In today’s blog post I am going to answer a question that was sent to me by a reader. That question is:

 The first thing that I would do is get a scanning app so that I can make buying decisions to find out which products will be good to resell on Amazon.

-Effectively the way app works is that you use the camera on your phone to scan the barcode of items.
-The app can even recognize items without the barcode, but it’s not quite as accurate as scanning the barcode.
+The app allows you to use the camera on your phone to scan the barcode of items.
+It can even recognize items without the barcode, but it’s not quite as accurate as scanning the barcode.
 My recommendation is to scan the barcodes to make sure your items are a complete match to the Amazon product pages.

 The sub-questions begin below and cover the majority of my other answers related to starting again with $1,000 and no prior knowledge of FBA.

 The first sub question is: what niche or sub-niche of products are you getting into and why?